 Every organisation (like a company, university, or school) should have a good Acceptable Use of IT Policy setting out what it regards as acceptable use of its information, communications, or technology (IT or ICT) by its users (often employees, contractors, and suppliers).
 Users should agree (or consent) to be bound by the policy before you give them access.

 The policy must dovetail with your organisation’s other policies and policy framework.
 This policy is actually a combined policy that deals with many different issues.
 This is possible because the target audience is the same – they are all users.
-An Acceptable USe of IT Policy often incorporates a POPI Policy, but goes further in scope.
+An Acceptable Use of IT Policy often incorporates a POPI or data protection policy but goes further in scope.

 Why is an IT Policy important?